Experts Opinion on Retrieving Medical Records Default Image

 2) Seek a local company that holds good relationships with providers

 Look for a good local company that has relationships with providers and knows the game.
 While I or my staff could go get records and contact the hospitals, there are providers that have good relationships with the right people at the hospital or records companies that can get records faster and make the process easier for you.
-They can determine if they need other records based on the records they receive.
+They can determine if they need other records as per the records they receive.
 It is well worth the extra cost not to have someone on our team deal with the issues.

 Credit: MichaelFoster, Foster Wallace, LLC, Kansas City